 To increase the likelihood of receiving an invitation to an interview or even a job offer in response to an application, the CSC is organising various platforms in phase 3 to allow students to find out about potential employers and to get to know recruiters from relevant industries and convince them of their suitability.
 These include company presentations and workshops as well as special events with EBS Alumni.

 Get your job

 In the final step, the focus is on preparing and carrying out the actual application process.
 The CSC supports students in revising their application documents and preparing for their introduction to the company.
-Besides, students are given exclusive access to potential employers within the framework of “on-campus” career fairs and to concrete job offers on the EBS University job portal.
+Besides, students are given exclusive access to potential employers within the framework of “on-campus” career fairs, and concrete job offers on the EBS University job portal.